-Astin & Oseguera (2004) analyzed three decades of data from national samples of entering college freshmen and found financial inequities are impacting access further stratifying higher education socioeconomically.
+Astin and Oseguera (2004) analyzed three decades of data from national samples of entering college freshmen and found financial inequities are impacting access further stratifying higher education socioeconomically.
 Higher income students are gaining better access, particularly at more selective institutions.
-Hu & St. John (2001) studied how the cost of higher education disproportionately impacts minority students.
+Hu and St. John (2001) studied how the cost of higher education disproportionately impacts minority students.
 As the burden of financing the pursuit of a college degree shifts from the public to students and their families, those with lower socio-economic status are disadvantaged.
 As tuition increases, Hu & St. John (2001) found that the probability of persistence decreases, especially for non-aid recipients.
 High tuition and high aid approaches also lead to an erosion of persistence rates in minority populations as minority students are more sensitive to price and less willing to use educational loans.

 Walpole (2007) confirms that students with lower socioeconomic status enrollments were very sensitive to tuition increases and found that “financial aid was one of the most important reasons low-SES students cited when asked why they chose to attend a particular institution (p.
 33).”
 Walpole also reports that students with lower socioeconomic status are less likely to finish college than their peers and are less likely to finish in four years.
 While they may be highly motivated, students from this population are less likely to live on campus and also less likely to attend and complete graduate school.
 According to Walpole (2007), financial aid programs also have an indirect effect.
 For students with higher financial need, there is less involvement in campus life than their more advantaged peers.
 They have less time and energy to devote to their educational experience because of the need to work while attending to offset expenses and may be less comfortable participating in social activities that have perceived costs.
 Graduate students are impacted similarly as undergraduates.
-Gururaj, Heilig & Somers (2010) reports that while a variety of funding sources might be available and that assistantships beneficially promote academic and social integration, increases in tuition still decreased persistence.
+Gururaj, Heilig & Somers (2010) report that while a variety of funding sources might be available and that assistantships beneficially promote academic and social integration, increases in tuition still decreased persistence.
 An increase of $1,000 in aid received in the forms of grants, loans, or assistantships positively increased the chances of a student persisting.

 While there are economic challenges disproportionately impacting attrition rates, there are also a number of cultural perspectives and beliefs that also lead to departure.
 Ishitani (2006) found that for first generation college students there was a greater risk for attrition.
 “Compared to students whose parents graduated from college, they were 8.5 times more likely to drop out (Ishitani, 2006).”